S3 Ingestion

 Credentials delivery

-Frequency will securely deliver the following credentials to allow access to Frequency S3 storage.
-Credentials include:
+Frequency will securely deliver the following credentials to allow access to Frequency S3 storage:

 Access Key ID - Example: AKIARECHFGWRLHEXAMPLE